xRiot45/express-js-cli-web/getting-started/about.md

 - [ ] Support for integration with MariaDB
 - [ ] Support for integration with MongoDB
 - [ ] Added option for choose ORM (Object Relational Mapping)
-- [ ] Improved documentation
+- [x] Improved documentation
-- [ ] Added option for import type
+- [x] Added option for import type
-- [ ] Added middleware for security RESTful API
+- [x] Added middleware CORS, Compression, Error, Rate Limiter and Morgan

 Want a feature added? **Open a feature request** on [GitHub Issues](https://github.com/xRiot45/express-api-cli/issues) and you can chose Feature Request template.